Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Introduction

+The previous work of \citep{german2017arc} was based on an interior point of the primal formulation.
+In the present work, this result is presented as an interior point of the dual (Property \ref{prop: r_ij>0 <=> ij filterable}) relating the analysis to reduced costs which are the slacks of the dual constraints.
+Moreover, we now consider weighted constraints with a cost variable adding an objective function to the LP for identifying an optimal support.
+This extension requires several dual solutions that must be carefully chosen to ensure AC.
+Compared to \citep{claus2020wad}, the presented results are more general than the case of \constraint{MinimumWeigthAllDifferent} and, more importantly, related to complementary slackness conditions leading to a new characterization of an exact reduced cost.
+To be precise, Properties \ref{optSolDtilde} to \ref{prop:upperBoundNbDSol} were presented in \citep{claus2020wad} for a specific case and now generalized.
+Theorems \ref{ac slackness}, \ref{simultaneous exact rc} and Corollary \ref{prop: characterization r_kl=R_kl} are novel.

+Secondly, we apply these results to design a complete filtering algorithm for the weighted maximum stable set problem in chordal graphs.
+This algorithm is novel and demonstrates the interest of the previous statements for a fundamental problem.
+It shows how a combinatorial algorithm relying on duality can be adapted to enforce arc-consistency.\\

-In section \ref{section: AC for global constraint with costs} we set the framework for our work and present the two constraints we will use as examples.
-The LP formulations used in this document and the relationship between filtering and reduced costs are explained in section \ref{section: LP formulations}.
-The main results on the possibility to achieve AC with reduced costs and the number of dual solutions needed to do so are detailed at section \ref{section: analysis}.
-Eventually our filtering algorithm is stated in section \ref{section: LP base algo}.
-All the proofs of our results are gathered in the annex to keep clear the thread of reasoning.
+In Section \ref{section: AC for global constraint with costs} we set the framework for our work and present the two constraints used as examples: \constraint{MinimumWeight\-Alldifferent} (referred to as \constraint{MinWAllDiff} for short in the rest of the paper), and \constraint{ShortestPath}.
+The LPs used in this document and the relationship between filtering and reduced costs are explained in Section \ref{section: LP formulations}.
+The main results are detailed at Section \ref{section: analysis} and the resulting filtering algorithm is stated in Section \ref{section: LP base algo}.
+Finally, Section \ref{section: MWIS} demonstrates an application of these results on a global constraint \constraint{MaxWIS} dealing with Maximum Weighted Independent Sets in chordal graphs.